paritytech/polkadot-cloud/packages/cloud-react/README.md

 # Polkadot Cloud: React

 Core React components.
-Using SCSS, Typescript etc. Built using Rollup, publishable to NPM.
+Using SCSS, Typescript etc. Built using Rollup, and publishable to NPM.

 ## Managing the Package